-The three main sections of the conference approach the data economy from different perspectives.
-The first session will investigate technology-related issues from a business leader’s perspective without going into deep technological details and will conclude with the costs of getting involved in the data economy (CTO).
+The three main sections of the conference approached the data economy from different perspectives.
+The first session investigated technology-related issues from a business leader’s perspective without going into deep technological details and concluded with the costs of getting involved in the data economy (CTO).
 The legal framework of the European data economy regulates the members of the economy but also ensures the lawful operation of it.
-The second section will touch those issues that are the most likely to emerge in any organisation’s life once it turns to digitisation like data localisation, GDPR or cybersecurity.
-The third section will showcase best practices and use cases, which will motivate and inspire participants to make the next step towards the deeper involvement in the data economy.
+The second section touched those issues that are the most likely to emerge in any organisation’s life once it turns to digitisation like data localisation, GDPR or cybersecurity.
+The third section showcased best practices and use cases, which motivated and inspired participants to make the next step towards the deeper involvement in the data economy.

 08:30 – 09:00: Welcome / Registration

 - dr. Zoltán Cséfalvay (OECD - ambassador, author)

 Capturing value: how the power of data will drive the economy

 - Gabriella Cattaneo, Associate Vice President, IDC European Government Consulting

 Data is at the core of the emerging digital economy.
 The next wave of innovation driven by artificial intelligence and cognitive computing will boost the ability of companies to capture the value of data and through digital transformation accelerate economic growth.
 IDC’s forecast models developed on behalf of the European Commission expect the European data market to more than double in value by 2025 reaching up to 147 B€ - and this will happen in Hungary too.
 Each euro invested in the data market generates between 5 to 7 euros of induced and indirect positive impacts in the economy as well as new jobs.
 But these potential rewards of a data-centric innovation process are counterbalanced by equally formidable transformation challenges for organizations as well as individuals.
 We’ll explore the potential development paths of the European data economy to 2025 through alternative scenarios.

 Shall the state move and if yes, how in the data-economy?